ALRhub/cw2/README.md

 # ... continued
 # Required
 partition: "dev"
-job-name: "cma"    # this will be the experiment's name in slurm
+job-name: "yourjob"    # this will be the experiment's name in slurm
-path_to_template: "/path/to/sbatch_template.sh"   # Path to YOUR prepared sbatch script
 ```

 The following fields are __required__ to configure your hardware requirements.
 These are highly cluster specific.
 Please refer to the [sbatch docu](https://slurm.schedmd.com/sbatch.html) for further explanations.